Aftermath of World War I

 Artists such as Otto Dix, George Grosz, Ernst Barlach, and Käthe Kollwitz represented their experiences, or those of their society, in blunt paintings and sculpture.
 Similarly, authors such as Erich Maria Remarque wrote grim novels detailing their experiences.
 These works had a strong impact on society, causing a great deal of controversy and highlighting conflicting interpretations of the war.
 In Germany, nationalists including the Nazis believed that much of this work was degenerate and undermined the cohesion of society as well as dishonouring the dead.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Aftermath of World War I" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Aftermath of World War I" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools